aaronjamesyoung/ajy-digitalgarden/src/site/notes/How this site is built.md

 Previous versions of my site have been built with WordPress (usually) or a static site generator such as Pelican.

 In the past I have used a standard pages/blog site which requires me to keep information updated on my site (which is only useful for other people) and pressures me to write content.
-So I'm trying a new model which seems more useful for me and more seamless to update: the digital garden.
+So I'm trying a new model which seems more useful for me and more seamless to update: the [[Digital Garden\|Digital Garden]].

 You can see my brainstorming process here: [[Website thoughts\|Website thoughts]]